 ~ Paul Bunyan Tall Tales, traditional

-Officially registered as the Rob Roy (MacGregor) tartan, this pattern is also commonly known in the United States and Canada as the Paul Bunyan "buffalo plaid" or "buffalo check."
-In the mid-1800s, a clothing company from New England produced the checked-patterned shirt which immediately became popular with workers and outdoorsman, including lumberjacks, and eventually became closely associated with legendary folk hero lumberjack Paul Bunyan, a giant of a man "63 axe handles high" whose deeds and exploits are part of historic folklore of the American north.
+It's a day for tall tales, huge pancake breakfasts, log rolling, and taking your giant blue ox for a stroll!
+Happy Paul Bunyan Day with the "Buffalo Plaid" or "Buffalo Check", the fanciful names for the Rob Roy (MacGregor) tartan.
+In the mid-1800s, a clothing company from New England produced the checked-patterned shirt which immediately became popular with workers and outdoorsman in Canada and the United States, and eventually became closely associated with legendary folk hero lumberjack Paul Bunyan, a giant of a man "63 axe handles high" whose deeds and exploits are part of historic folklore of the American north.
 Accompanied by his equally large and faithful Big Blue Ox, Babe, humorous tales of Paul Bunyan and his superhuman labors stem from the stories shared around old logger campfires in the early 20th century.
 When Paul and his axemen were not fortifying themselves with hundreds of pancakes for a good day's work, he tramped around the state of Minnesota, leaving footprints that filled with water and created Minnesota's 10,000 lakes!
 Babe is said to have stomped the first mine shaft into the Cuyuna Range, and when a keg of water Babe was hauling sprang a leak, it spilled all the way south to New Orleans, forming the Mississippi River!
 And that's just the beginning! 🪓 🌲 🥞 🐂 💙

 The "Buffalo Plaid" (Rob Roy Macgregor tartan) pattern has come to be loosely associated with the giant mythological lumberjack of North American folklore, Paul Bunyan, whose legendary exploits include creating Minnesota's ten thousand lakes (including Lake Bemidji, which resembles Paul's giant footprint), and digging the Grand Canyon, by dragging his axe behind him!